JelleZijlstra/typing-spec/spec.rst

 optimizations is left as an exercise for the reader.

-It should also be emphasized that **Python will remain a dynamically typed language, and the authors have no desire to ever make type hints mandatory, even by convention.**
+It should also be emphasized that **Python will remain a dynamically typed language, and there is no desire to ever make type hints mandatory, even by convention.**